 Buyer Expenditures - Buyer expenditures that are typically associated with land sales can include demolition of improvements, annexation fees, and soil mitigation costs.
-Sale 1 is adjusted for demolition of a residential dwelling with no contributing value.
-To the best of our knowledge, there are no other expenditures to consider.
+Sales 1 and 3 are adjusted for demolition of residential dwellings.
+To the best of our knowledge, the other Sales did not require any additional expenditures.